veevelder/quick-combat/README.md

-# Quick Combat module for FVTT,
+# Quick Combat module for FVTT

 Adds the ability to add a Combat Playlist.
 Whenever you start combat the playlist will start.